Certification of Origin of Goods Exported to a Free Trade Partner Regulations

 (a) in the case of goods exported or to be exported from Canada to the United States or to an EFTA state, in English or French;

-(b) in the case of goods exported or to be exported from Canada to Mexico, Chile, Costa Rica, Peru, Colombia or Panama, in English, French or Spanish;
+(b) in the case of goods exported or to be exported from Canada to Mexico, Chile, Costa Rica, Peru, Colombia, Panama or Honduras in English, French or Spanish;

 (c) in the case of goods exported or to be exported from Canada to Israel or another CIFTA beneficiary, in English, French, Hebrew or Arabic; and

 (d) in the case of goods exported or to be exported from Canada to Jordan, in English, French or Arabic.